dsccommunity/ConfigMgrCBDsc/README.md

 - **[UInt16] PxeServerResponseDelaySec** _(Write)_: Specifies, in seconds, how
   long the distribution point delays before it responds to computer requests.
-- **[String] UserDeviceAffinity** _(Write)_: Specifies how you want the distribution point to associate users with their devices for Pxe deployments.
+- **[String] UserDeviceAffinity** _(Write)_: Specifies how you want the distribution point to associate users with their devices for PXE deployments.
   - Values include: { DoNotUse | AllowWithManualApproval |
     AllowWithAutomaticApproval }
-- **[PSCredential] PxePassword** _(Write)_: Specifies, as a credential, the Pxe password.
+- **[PSCredential] PxePassword** _(Write)_: Specifies, as a credential, the PXE password.
 - **[Boolean] IsMulticast** _(Read)_: Specifies if multicast is enabled.
 - **[String] DPStatus** _(Read)_: Specifies if the DP role is installed.